ibalosh/recipe-finder-frontend/README.md

 # 🥘 Recipe Finder — Frontend

+Task on hand: It's dinner time!
+Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home

+---

 A lightweight React frontend for the Recipe Finder API, allowing users to search for recipes based on the ingredients they have at home.

 🌐 **Live Demo**: [recipe-time-frontend.onrender.com](https://recipe-time-frontend.onrender.com)